Adspectus/adspectus.github.io/index.md

 # Captain Archibald Haddock

 Captain Archibald Haddock is a fictional character in _The Adventures of Tintin_, the comic series by the Belgian cartoonist Hergé.
-He is one of Tintin's best friends.

-Introduced in _The Crab with the Golden Claws_ as a whisky-addicted master of a merchant ship, he evolves to one of Tintin's best friends and reliable companion in all of Tintin's subsequent adventures.
+Introduced in _The Crab with the Golden Claws_ as a whisky-addicted master of a merchant ship, he evolves to be one of Tintin's best friends and reliable companion in all of Tintin's subsequent adventures.

 ## Characteristics Traits